Guide: Create a landing page, test it, go live

 - Private house with garden and space for the family

-- Solid construction, no compromises in living comfort
+- Solid construction, no compromises on living comfort

-- If they want to build, do it once, and do it right
+- If they build, they want to do it once and do it right

-- do not want to determine a catalog solution, but rather a lot for themselves
+- Do not want a catalogue solution, but want to decide a lot for themselves

 c) Where does traffic come from?

-• Google Ads: The user has actively searched; he wants to receive an exact, clear answer.
+- Google Ads: The user has actively searched; they want to receive an exact, clear answer.

-• Social media: The user was surprised, you need more curiosity and an explanation that requires no previous knowledge.
+- Social media: The user was surprised, so you need stronger curiosity and an explanation that requires no prior knowledge.

-• email: The reader already knows you, you can argue more directly.
+- Email: The reader already knows you, so you can argue more directly.

-• QR code: The user scans spontaneously, the page must work perfectly on smartphones, the content must get to the point quickly.
+- QR code: The user scans spontaneously — the page must work perfectly on smartphones and the content must get to the point quickly.

 The question is therefore not only what you want to show, but also where the user comes from and what they expect.
-Coordinate the introduction and content precisely.
+Coordinate the entry point and content precisely.

 Step 2: Plan structure and content

 Every good landing page tells a story in a condensed form.
-This chain of reasoning shimmers along the thoughts that your persona typically has in mind.
+This chain of reasoning follows the thoughts that your persona typically has in mind.
 Take the persona “by the hand” and guide them through these thoughts to the desired action.

-• Getting started with a problem or request: The visitor recognizes himself straightaway again, e.g. with a headline that addresses his pain point.
+- Start with a problem or desire: The visitor recognises themselves immediately, e.g. through a headline that addresses their pain point.

-• Deeper into the problem (or wish) go there and show: We understand you very well.
+- Go deeper into the problem (or desire) and show: We understand you very well.

-• Present a range of solutions: Show that you already know the problem of many others and that you now offer a concrete solution.
+- Present a solution: Show that you already know the problem from many others and that you now offer a concrete solution.

-• Make benefits clear: What does the user get out of it when they react?
+- Make the benefits clear: What does the user gain by responding?
 Why right now?
-How is it without your offer, what is better with your offer?
+How is life without your offer, and what is better with it?

-• Create trust: Customer testimonials, examples, guarantees or experience to reduce any last doubts.
+- Build trust: Customer testimonials, examples, guarantees or experience to eliminate any last doubts.

-• Correction of an issue: Show that you know their doubts or reluctance and show the user that they have nothing to worry about.
+- Address objections: Show that you understand their doubts or hesitation and that they have no reason to worry.

-• Trigger action: A clear call-to-action.
+- Trigger action: A clear call-to-action.
 This is placed prominently at the end, but not only there.
-It also appears in suitable places beforehand.
+It also appears at suitable points beforehand.

 This chain must be logical, concise and easy to read, especially on a smartphone.
-At no point should the reader be bored, so sometimes less is more.
+At no point should the reader be bored — sometimes less is more.

-Strong (before/after) images, comparisons, bullet points with benefits and functions, certified test seals and awards, customer quotes, a short explanatory video or animations are suitable.
+Strong before/after images, comparisons, bullet points with benefits and features, certified quality seals and awards, customer quotes, a short explainer video or animations are all suitable.

-On the other hand, refrain from menus or page links, general information about the company, about us texts and any distractions.
+On the other hand, avoid menus or page links, general information about the company, about us texts and any other distractions.

 Step 3: Create a visual design for the landing page

 How the content is arranged determines how well the visitor can perceive and understand it.
-A landing page doesn't have to look spectacular.
-Instead, she must lead very well.
+A landing page doesn’t have to look spectacular — it must guide very well.

-The visitor must see at a glance what it's about and what's next.
-In addition, he won't read long texts and has no patience to wait a long time for the page to make sense.
+The visitor must see at a glance what it’s about and what comes next.
+In addition, they won’t read long texts and have no patience to wait long to understand the purpose of the page.

-• Visually highlight important messages (e.g. with frame, different background, positioning)
+- Visually highlight important statements (e.g. with a border, different background, positioning)

-The majority of users will see your page on their phone.
-That's why your landing page must always support this reduced version and look just as good there as on the big screen.
+The majority of users will see your page on their smartphone.
+That’s why your landing page must always support this reduced view and look just as good there as on a large screen.

-Important points for a landing page on a smartphone:
+Important points for a landing page on smartphones:

-• Buttons big enough for the user to hit them on the first try
+- Buttons large enough for the user to hit them on the first try

-• Use text sparingly and very specifically, never fill the entire screen area of the smartphone with text
+- Use text sparingly and very precisely — never fill the entire smartphone screen with text

 Test the site on multiple devices.
-If it's messy on mobile, it won't work, no matter how good your content otherwise is.
+If it’s cluttered on mobile, it won’t work, no matter how good your content is otherwise.

 Step 4: Technical implementation of your landing page

 A landing page must always function reliably from a technical point of view.
-It doesn't matter whether you program them yourself, use a construction kit or the Let a service provider create a landing page.
-If you want to create your own landing page, we'll show you tools and providers for that here.
+It doesn’t matter whether you programme it yourself, use a website builder or have a service provider create the landing page.
+If you want to create your own landing page, we’ll show you tools and providers for that here.

 a) Platforms for creating a landing page